dmillett/political-canvas/README.md

 An *election* and *law authoring* Clojure(script) library designed to improve political elections and law creation for the US population.
 It will adhere to system and governance of laws in the United States that compliment the United States Constitution.
-The process should help reduce disenfranchisement while educating and increasing participation of the the people.
+The process aims to reduce disenfranchisement while educating and increasing participation of the the people.

 [Build Campaign](#build-campaign)